 This course examines the development of the understanding of healthcare organizations and the decision-making skills required in management positions.
 The origins and functions of various health systems in the U.S. are reviewed and discussed.
-Offered: Intermittently on-ground at select locations and online.
+Lab fee may be required.